Yosemite Valley Railroad: Construction

-Tracklaying began on November 1, 1905, with the arrival of the first 10 carloads of rail.
-To equip the railroad, the company purchased two locomotives from the Northern Pacific, a steam shovel, and a small narrow gauge work engine.
-During construction the company faced a shortage of labor, prompting them to advertise for 1000 workers at wages of $2.25 per day.
-The recruitment effort caused overcrowding in hotels and long lines at the employment office in Merced, prompting the company to expedite the hiring process with an arbitrary sign that read, "Bus leaves for camp each morning at 7 AM.
+Tracklaying began on November 1, 1905, with the arrival of the first ten carloads of rail.
+The company purchased two locomotives from the Northern Pacific Railway, a steam shovel, and a small narrow-gauge work engine.
+A labor shortage prompted the company to advertise for 1,000 workers at wages of $2.25 per day.
+The resulting rush caused overcrowding in Merced hotels and long lines at the employment office, prompting the company to post a sign: "Bus leaves for camp each morning at 7 AM.
 Everybody can have a job.
 Don't ask questions!"
-The workforce grew to about 1500 men in January 1906, but turnover was high due to the nature of the job.
+The workforce grew to about 1,500 men in January 1906, though turnover was high.

-The Yosemite Valley Railroad's first regularly scheduled train left from the Santa Fe depot, which was located six miles outside of town, on December 18, 1905.
-This marked the exact three-year anniversary of the railroad's incorporation.
-The company was complying with its state charter, which required five miles of the railroad to be in regular operation within three years of the charter's granting.
-Tracks were completed to Merced Falls on March 4, 1906, and the formal opening of the railroad's regular schedule took place on May 25, 1906.
-Regular service marked the end of the stagecoach business along the route.
+The railroad's first regularly scheduled train left the Santa Fe depot, six miles outside Merced, on December 18, 1905 — the third anniversary of the railroad's incorporation.
+The company was complying with its state charter, which required five miles of track to be in regular operation within three years.
+Tracks reached Merced Falls on March 4, 1906, and regular service began on May 25, 1906.